aklciot/dj-monitor/README.md

 ## Installation
 1. Install docker and docker-compose
 2. Clone this repository
-3. When the system is run up the first time a bash shell is needed, the wen container is best for this.
+3. When the system is run up the first time a bash shell is needed, the web container is best for this.
 Then run:
     * python manage.py migrate
     * python manage.py createsuperuser